When your only child is disabled, as parents you’re on your own island.

 I do remember the appointment.
 I was quite far gone into my own world.
 The doctor was talking to my husband and explaining what was going on.
 I remember I had this compulsive need to go and hug the corner of the room, it just felt right.
 I had to be low down, had to be on the floor, it was a priority.

-They asked me if I wanted to be admitted and I said no. I was put on suicide watch for two weeks with the community psychiatrist team who visited me every day.
+They asked me if I wanted to be admitted and I said no. I was put on suicide watch for 2 weeks with the community psychiatrist team who visited me every day.
 They weren’t very friendly.
 They looked like the men in the film 'The Matrix', smart suits and sunglasses.

 My husband took time off to look after me and I stayed with my mum for the second week.
 You don’t get special time off work and we’d both had maternity leave off.
 Nobody gives you any extra paid leave to be able to support this kind of thing.